Mathematics & Physics

 Assistant Chair of the Department

-The Department of Mathematics and Physics plays a vital role in the education of all students at Manhattan College through its offerings of programs for our majors as well as through the many support courses it offers for other departments across the college.
+The Department of Mathematics and Physics plays a vital role in the education of all students at Manhattan University through its offerings of programs for our majors as well as through the many support courses it offers for other departments across the university.
 We provide each student the analytical skills necessary to be successful in their field of study, whether it is Mathematics or Physics, another STEM field, Business, Education or the Liberal Arts.

 MATHEMATICS